An infinite family of non-cyclic 1-cylinder pillowcase-tiled surfaces: Introduction

 \section{Introduction}

-A \textit{(degree n) pillowcase-tiled surface} (PTS) is a (degree $n$) cover of a quadratic differential in $\cQ(-1^4)$ branched over, at most, the four poles.
-Such a surface is called \textit{1-cylinder} if the closure of any cylinder is the full surface.
-Apisa and Wright conjectured that all $1$-cylinder PTS are cyclic covers \cite{ApisaWrightGeminal}.
+A \textit{(degree n) pillowcase-tiled surface} (PTS) is a (degree $n$) half-translation surface cover of a quadratic differential in $\cQ(-1^4)$ branched over, at most, the four poles.
+Such a surface is called \textit{1-cylinder} if the closure of every cylinder is the full surface.
+Apisa and Wright conjectured that all $1$-cylinder PTS are cyclic covers \cite[8.14]{ApisaWrightGeminal}.
 Our main result is a resolution of this conjecture with an infinite family of counterexamples.

 \begin{thm}[Main result] When $n\geq 5$ is odd there exists a non-cyclic 1-cylinder degree $n$ PTS.
 No 1-cylinder degree $n$ PTS exists when $n$ is even. \end{thm}